scandum/quadsort/README.md

 |   pdqsort |  1000000 |  i32 | 0.024683 | 0.024727 |             |       wave order |
 |  wolfsort |  1000000 |  i32 | 0.009642 | 0.009709 |             |       wave order |
 </details>
-It should be noted that pdqsort is not a stable sort which is the reason it's faster on generic order data.

 The following benchmark was on WSL gcc version 7.4.0 (Ubuntu 7.4.0-1ubuntu1~18.04.1).
 The source code was compiled using g++ -O3 quadsort.cpp.
 Each test was ran 100 times and only the best run is reported.
-It measures the performance on array sizes ranging from 675 to 100,000.
+It measures the performance on random data with array sizes ranging from 256 to 1,048,576.

 The X axis of the graph below is the number of elements, the Y axis is the execution time.